 - Stretches and strengthens the ankles, calves and thigh muscles.

-- Done correctly, is good for knee problems.
+- Done correctly, this pose can help with knee problems.

-- Improves mobility in shoulders and opens chest, and lungs.
+- Improves mobility in shoulders and opens the chest and lungs.

 - Try in Class